Efficient Nested Simulation Experiment Design via the Likelihood Ratio Method: Optimal Nested Simulation Experiment Design

-where $\{N_j\}$ is the sampling decision and $\{\gamma_{ij}\}$ is the pooling decision.
-Note that $N$ is a target number of inner simulations in a nested simulation that we compare our design to, not the actual number of inner simulations in our design.
-For simplicity, we ignore integrality constraints for $\{N_j\}$.
-In numerical experiments, we assign $\lceil N_j \rceil$ inner replications to $\btheta_j.$ For some feasible $\{N_j\}$, there may be infinitely many feasible $\{\gamma_{ij}\}$ that satisfy the constraints; among them, it is sensible to choose $\{\gamma_{ij}\}$ such that $\Var[\estmuSN_i]$ is minimized.
-From this insight, we reformulate~\eqref{prob:fixed-length.design} as the following bi-level optimization problem:
+For given sampling decisions $\{N_j\}$, there may be infinitely many feasible weights $\{\gamma_{ij}\}$ that satisfy the constraints.
+Among them, it is sensible to choose $\{\gamma_{ij}\}$ that minimizes $\Var[\estmuSN_i]$.
+From this insight, we formulate the following bi-level optimization problem:

-The upper-level problem of~\eqref{prob:bilevel} makes the \textit{sampling decision}; it decides not only where to sample, i.e., $\btheta_j$s with $N_j >0$, but also how many replications to run at each scenario.
-The lower-level problem~\eqref{prob:bilevelsub} defined for each $i$ makes the \textit{pooling decision} to find $\gamma_{ij}, j=1,2,\ldots,M,$ that minimize the (approximate) variance of $\estmuSN_i$ given $\{N_j\}$.
-Notice that~\eqref{prob:bilevelsub} is separable for each $i$ given $\{N_j\}$.
+A brief overview of bi-level optimization is provided in~\ref{app:bi-levelopt}.
+The upper-level problem~\eqref{prob:bi-level} makes the \emph{sampling decision} by finding the optimal $\{N_j\}$.
+The sampling decision determines not only at which $\btheta_j$s to run replications at, but also how many replications to run at each.
+The lower-level problem~\eqref{prob:bi-levelsub} defined for each target scenario $i$ makes the \emph{pooling decision} to find $\{\gamma_{ij}\}$ that minimizes the (approximate) variance of $\estmuSN_i$ given the sampling decision $\{N_j\}$.
+We ignore integrality constraints for $\{N_j\}$ here.
+In numerical experiments, we assign $\lceil N_j \rceil$ inner replications to $\btheta_j$.